-- The practice of social distancing in most countries has reduced the ability for travel by our employees.
-In-person sales and marketing events or meetings that would normally have been held during the three and nine months ended September 30, 2020 were canceled, postponed or converted into virtual events.
+- In most countries, our employees' ability to travel was reduced.
+In-person sales and marketing events or meetings that would normally have been held were canceled, postponed or converted into virtual events.
 As a result, expenses related to travel and marketing events decreased significantly.
-To the extent that it becomes safe for our employees to travel and for us to hold or attend marketing events, these expenses may increase in the future, although we cannot predict if or when such expenses will increase or return to pre-pandemic levels. - We have offered payment terms in excess of our contractual agreements to some of our distributor customers, which has resulted in an increase to the average collection period of our trade receivables.
-As of September 30, 2020, 94% of our outstanding trade accounts receivable was due to be collected during the fourth quarter of 2020. - The countries and geographic regions in which we experienced the fastest billings growth in the third quarter of 2020, as compared to the third quarter of 2019, were countries and geographic regions in which the COVID-19 pandemic is generally considered to have had a comparatively shorter or less severe impact on the local population and economy during the quarter. - We have noted that, for some of our customers, sales cycles appear to have lengthened, though it is unclear by how long or whether this trend will persist. - Our average service contract duration remained consistent in the third quarter of 2020 as compared to the third quarter of 2019. - In order to mitigate supply chain risk and in anticipation of fourth-quarter demand, we have increased our on-hand stock of certain products. - The yield on investment-grade debt has decreased, and while the risk of credit losses on our investments and cash equivalents has not changed significantly, as the debt securities in our portfolio have matured, they have been replaced by securities with lower effective interest rates.
-This has contributed to a decrease in our interest income during the three and nine months ended September 30, 2020, compared to the same periods last year.

-• In accordance with the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act"), we have deferred the deposit and payment of our employer's share of Social Security taxes.
-This did not materially affect net cash provided by operating activities during the period.
+To the extent that it becomes safe for our employees to travel and for us to hold or attend marketing events, these expenses may increase in the future, although we cannot predict if or when such expenses will increase or return to pre-pandemic levels. - The countries and geographic regions in which we experienced the fastest billings growth in the first quarter of 2021, as compared to the first quarter of 2020, were countries and geographic regions in which the COVID-19 pandemic is generally considered to have had a comparatively shorter or less severe impact on the local population and economy during the quarter. - · We have noted that, for some of our customers, sales cycles appear to have lengthened, though it is unclear whether this trend will persist. - Our average service contract duration increased by approximately two months in the first quarter of 2021 as compared to the first quarter of 2020. - In order to mitigate supply chain risk and in anticipation of future demand, we have increased our on-hand stock of certain products. - The yield on investment-grade debt has decreased, and while the risk of credit losses on our investments and cash equivalents has not changed significantly, as the debt securities in our portfolio have matured, they have been replaced by securities with lower effective interest rates.
+This has contributed to a decrease in our interest income during the three months ended March 31, 2021, compared to the same period last year. - In accordance with the CARES Act, we have deferred the deposit and payment of our employer's share of Social Security taxes.
+This did not materially affect net cash provided by operating activities during the period. - In addition, we have noted that, in certain countries, the COVID-19 infection rates have eased which might trigger the transition back to an inperson working model.
+We expect our "return to office" plan to be country specific and in line with local employee health and safety protocols and other regulations.

 Through the filing of this Quarterly Report on Form 10-Q, there have been no material changes to the trends described above.
-Going forward, however, the situation is uncertain, rapidly changing and hard to predict, and the COVID-19 pandemic may have a material negative impact on our future periods, including our results for the three months ending December 31, 2020 and beyond.
-To highlight the uncertainty remaining for the three months ending December 31, 2020, it should be noted that, due to customer buying patterns and the efforts of our sales force and channel partners to meet or exceed quarterly quotas, we have historically received a substantial portion of each quarter's sales orders and generated a substantial portion of each quarter's billings and revenue during the last two weeks of the quarter.
+Going forward, however, the situation is uncertain, rapidly changing and hard to predict, and the COVID-19 pandemic may have a material negative impact on our future periods.
 If we experience significant changes in our billings growth rates, it will impact product revenue in the current quarter and FortiGuard and FortiCare service revenues in subsequent quarters, as we sell annual and multi-year service contracts that are recognized ratably over the contractual service term.
 In addition, the broader implications of the pandemic on our business and operations and our financial results, including the extent to which the effects of the pandemic will impact future results and growth in the cybersecurity industry, remain uncertain.
 The duration and severity of the economic downturn from the pandemic may negatively impact our business and operations, results of operations, financial condition, cash flows, liquidity and capital and financial resources in a material way.
 As a result, the effects of the pandemic may not be fully reflected in our results of operations until future periods.
 For further discussion, see Part II, Item 1A of this Quarterly Report on Form 10-Q.